markjacksonfishing/markyjackson-taulia/README.md

 I am a software engineering manager at [Equinix Metal](https://metal.equinix.com).

-I was previously at Cisco, HP, Yousendit/Hightail, Symantec, Yahoo!, Sysdig, and a few others throughout my career.
+I was previously at Cisco, HP, Yousendit/Hightail, Symantec, Yahoo!, and Sysdig to name a few.

 I was previously a graduate student studying Data Science/Machine Learning/AI etc under [Michal Fabinger](https://fabinger.webnode.com) and hold a BA in Computer Science from Massachusetts Institute of Technology.